 Today’s investment property mortgage rates

-To get a sense of how much your investment property mortgage rate could be, let’s take a look at current rates by mortgage loan type:
+To get a sense of how much your investment property mortgage rate could be, let’s take a look at current mortgage rates by loan type:

 Can you use a government-backed loan to buy an investment property?